-Distributed Unstructured Requirements
+Distributed Unstructured and Elasticsearch Requirements

-The Distributed Unstructured (DU) infrastructure is highly customizable and scalable.
+The Anzo Distributed Unstructured (DU) infrastructure is highly customizable and scalable.
 The number, size, and configuration of the servers in the environment depends on your unstructured data size, pipeline workload, and performance expectations.
-A DU cluster consists of one leader instance and one or more worker instances.
+DU requires two programs that are installed separately from Anzo.